Alan-Copa/MyDistributedSystem/my_version/FUTURE_IMPROVEMENTS.md

 - Disconnect client
     - the client has to try to send a message in order to be notified of the disconnection

+- Cntrl C on client:
+    server doesnt realize client is disconnected

 ## 1. Implement Logging